Gluten-Free Foods: Are They Good For Everyone?

 The challenge is to make the change without losing out on necessary nutrients or losing weight.

 It’s important to bear in mind that many commercial products use wheat among their ingredients.

-It is important to remember that gluten is used to increase the nutritional value of products that are not made of wheat and other cereals.
+It’s important to remember that gluten is used to increase the nutritional value of products that aren’t made of wheat and other cereals.

 Some foods don’t need to include this ingredient but, despite this, do contain it anyway.
 This is the case with:

 - Salad dressings

 It’s also necessary to be especially careful with whole wheat products, as they tend to contain it.

 The process of cooking itself also needs to be radically changed due to the risk of cross-contamination.